 We can assist with anything from high value engineering products to art sculptures and paintings.
 It's worth noting that some insurers require your goods to be professionally packed in order to get insurance cover for goods in transit.

 We can help set you up with HMRC EORI number and assist you with classifying your goods using the HMRC Tariff Classification system.
 Whether importing or exporting, when trading commercially you must have an EORI number.
-It only takes a couple of days to get but its worth bearing in mind sooner than later.
+It only takes a couple of days to get but it’s worth bearing in mind sooner than later.
 All goods whether importing or exporting need to have a HMRC tariff number.
 If you’re unfamiliar with yours this is something we can assist you with.
 More about customs clearance.

 As t. ward shipping ltd is a completely independent freight forwarder we are well placed to assist and offer impartial advice for any export enquiries you may have.
 A great source of information can also be found on the HMRC exporting is great website.